EdCarney/Algorithms/README.md

 ```

 # Compilation and Execution
-This project is intended to be compiled on a *nix platform (i.e. Linux or MacOS distribution).
+This project is intended to be compiled using make and gcc on a *nix platform (i.e. Linux or MacOS distribution) or on a
+Windows platform with MinGW installed (and appropriate configuration to allow calling make and gcc from the CLI).

 There is a **makefile** that can be used to compile the code.
-This outputs *.o files for the treap and
+This outputs *.o files for the treap and utility code and
-utility code and a **main.exe** file.
+a **main.exe** file.
 The **main.exe** file can be run directly to output the project results.

 In the project root directory, execute:
 ```